tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-06-10-quotebacks.md

 I publish this site using Jekyll - a static site templating language.
 That's important because it's a very extensible - there's no database so everything becomes text files that I can open, manipulate and tinker with.
 As the web increasingly gets dominated by the large platforms we see a retreat from software (and web pages) that you can tinker with[^viewsource].

-[^viewsource]: Have you tried view source on Twitter of Facebook recently?
+[^viewsource]: Have you tried view source on Twitter or Facebook recently?

 So - while Toby and I are not professional developers - it's rewarding to build something that we want to use and release it back into the community.
 As Mandy Brown says: